Skip to main content

 Calculated Attributes

 Calculated attributes are a powerful way to create new values based on multiple attributes, utilizing a powerful formula builder.
-These formulae can contain a number of operators, functions, and variables.
+These formulas can contain a number of operators, functions, and variables.
 When adding an attribute, after setting a name for the attribute, click the “Calculated Attribute?” checkbox at the bottom to open the formula builder.

 image-20250313-220242.png

-Example formulas:
+Example formulas

 1. Calculate Fahrenheit from a Celsius attribute -